 How to pay

-Council does not provide copies of the Infrastructure Charges Notices.
-Customers may view their charges in the Adopted Infrastructure Charges Register.
-The Adopted Infrastructure Charges Register is an official record of the infrastructure charges charged by Council.
-This register is updated monthly.
+Council does not provide copies of Infrastructure Charges Notices.
+You can view your charges in the Infrastructure Charges Register.
+This is an official record of the infrastructure charges levied by Council.
+The register is updated monthly.

-An infrastructure agreement is a contractual agreement between Council and a developer to establish obligations and entitlements for each party, including a schedule of infrastructure and the timings of payment of charges or provision of infrastructure.
+An infrastructure agreement is a contractual agreement between Council and a developer to establish obligations and entitlements for each party.
+It includes a schedule of infrastructure and the timings of payment of charges or provision of infrastructure.

 - Infrastructure agreement fact sheet (Word - 117Kb)